 This recipe is taken from the book Hawkers’ Fare Simplified, but I’ve modified it based on the first try some time back.

-300g pork, with fat (this time I used boneless chicken thigh)
+500g pork, with fat like pork belly or shoulder (this time I used boneless chicken thigh)

 1 tomato, cut into wedges